Chapter 3: Any Other World

 "Sounds a lot cooler than Riffraff," Tucker remarked before glancing up at Church.
 "Come on, dude.
 They ain't our problem.
 They wanna go get shot at, that's their right as...weird, fuckin'...alien-things."

 "Yeah, I guess..."
 The tallest soldier sighed.
-"Look, whatever you decide to do, I think...we're leaving tomorrow.
-Probably pretty early, we've...got a lot of road to cover."
+"Look, whatever you decide to do, I think...we're leaving soon.
+Like.
+Very soon.
+We've...got a lot of road to cover."

 "Don't lie, you don't even know where the hell we're going," Tucker retorted before he gestured to Caboose.
 "And you better get his ass to bed on time if you want to leave early.
 I already gotta deal with your bitching, I don't need his, too."